-Today a brand new exhibition opened at Millennium Gallery where it will run until 8th January 2017.
+Today a brand new exhibition, Made in Sheffield, opened at Millennium Gallery where it will run until 8th January 2017.

 Usually, I wouldn’t write about a new exhibition, but this one is a little bit special, as I am in it.
 Well, obviously not me, literally, but my hat is!